Becca Bailey

 Which is the real question.
 In a world with no magic but plenty of bureaucracy — full of dishes and forms and never-ending upkeep that someone has to do — who gets to be the hero?
 And who has to be the one whose unseen labor makes the heroics possible?

-The gift I got from that period of rest wasn’t a tidy transformation.
-It was a glimpse — a vision of how different our lives might be if we stopped believing the old story about who is meant to be the hero and who is meant to labor quietly so the hero can shine.
-In the meantime, I still have a great deal of laundry to do.
+The gift I received from a period of rest wasn’t an immediate, tangible change.
+It was a vision, a glimpse into how our lives could be different if we weren’t bound to old stories about who gets to do meaningful work and who is supposed to labor to support them.
+In the meantime, I still have a lot of laundry to do.